NLnetLabs/cascade/doc/manual/source/thales.rst

 We can see from the output that Cascade made an initial test connection to the Thales HSM via :program:`kmip2pkcs11` to query its identification strings.

+For an example of how to associate the HSM with a Cascade policy and use it to sign a zone see the :doc:`softhsm` page.